 Courses (33 credit hours)

-Students seeking the degree of Master of Public Policy must complete 33 credit hours plus a thesis or 39 credit hours and a comprehensive examination.
+Students seeking the degree of Master of Public Policy must complete 33 credit hours plus a thesis.
 The program core, required of all students, consists of 6 courses (18 credits).
 Students must complete a concentration of 5 courses (15 credits).
 Students may elect either the concentration in Social and Environmental Policy or the concentration in Government Regulation and Promotion of the Private Sector.
 Students are required to declare their concentration before beginning their second semester of enrollment in the program and to identify an area of professional concentration at that time.
-In addition to coursework, students must complete a thesis, or opt to sitting for a comprehensive examination after taking two additional courses.
-Students writing a thesis, consistent with department and university guidelines, will complete at least one enrollment in the thesis courses (PPAD 5298 or PPAD 5299 , all are non-credit).
+In addition to coursework, students must complete a thesis consistent with department and university guidelines and complete at least one enrollment in each of the mandatory thesis sequence courses (PPAD 5298 and PPAD 5299 , both non-credit).

 Core Requirement (18 credit hours):

 Students must complete four (4) courses in group 1, one (1) courses in group 2, and one (1) course in group 3.

 Students must complete 5 courses in one of the concentrations below.
 In addition to the courses shown for each concentration, students may select a course from the core list shown above as a Group 3 concentration course if not taken as a core course (i.e., a course may be counted towards only one requirement).
 Students may substitute up to two courses for those shown with permission of the department.
 Students who have completed at least 4 core courses and who have a GPA of 3.5 or better may petition the department to complete a concentration in another policy field, such as urban policy or health policy, which must include at least 3 PPAD courses.